anandkamith/blog.amitanand.net/source/_posts/hive-ha.md

 | hive.server2.support.dynamic.service.discovery | Set to true to enable HiveServer2 dynamic service discovery for its clients |

 ##### Sample configuration:

+Below configuration is deployed on two different hosts.
+HiveServer2 will be running on default port of 10000.

 ```XML
 <property>
   <name>hive.zookeeper.quorum</name>